-We sometimes take our daily duties for granted–especially when it comes to nutrition.
+We sometimes take our daily duties for granted–especially when it comes to a healthy diet and nutrition.
 Most of us are able to go to the grocery store, make smart food choices, load up the car with bags, and prepare healthy meals without a second thought.

 Many seniors no longer have a driver’s license, so it can be difficult to go to grocery stores.
-Mobility issues might make any form of transportation a challenge, and walking around a store with a shopping cart or full basket might be tricky.
+Mobility issues might make any form of transportation a challenge, and walking around a store with a shopping cart or full basket of fruits and vegetables might be tricky.

 Mobility issues can throw a wrench in food preparation.
 Standing for long enough to chop and prepare meals can be tiring or impossible, so it might seem easier to pop something in the microwave.
 However, instant meals are often high in sodium and may not be as nutritious.